Glossary of terms

 task

-A task is the minimum execution entity that can be managed independently by the run-time scheduler (although a single task may be executed at different phases according with its task scheduling points).
+A task is the minimum execution entity that can be managed independently by the runtime scheduler (although a single task may be executed at different phases according to its task scheduling points).
 Tasks in OmpSs-2 can be created by any task generating code.

 task dependency graph

-The set of tasks and its relationships (successor / predecessor) with respect the correspondant scheduling restrictions.
+The set of tasks and its relationships (successor / predecessor) with respect to the correspondant scheduling restrictions.

 task generating code

-The code which execution create a new task.
-In OmpSs-2 it can occurs when encountering a task construct, a loop construct or when calling a routine annotated with a task declarative directive.
+The code which creates a new task upon being executed.
+In OmpSs-2, it can occur when encountering a task construct, a loop construct or when calling a routine annotated with a task declarative directive.

 task scheduling point

-The different points in wich the run-time system may suspend the execution of the current task and execute a different one.
+The different points in which the runtime system may suspend the execution of the current task and execute a different one.